apache/maven-site/content/markdown/what-is-maven.md

 state of a development effort in the shortest period of time.
 In order to attain this goal, Maven deals with several areas of concern:

 - Making the build process easy
 - Providing a uniform build system
 - Providing quality project information
--   Encouraging best practices development
+- Encouraging better development practices

 ### Making the build process easy